acerbilab/bads/docs/README.txt

 The algorithm is described in the following reference:

 Acerbi, L. & Ma, W. J. (2017).
-Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search. arXiv preprint, arXiv:YYMM.NNNN.
+Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search. arXiv preprint, arXiv:1705.04405.